rockyFierro/rockyFierro/README.md

 - 🌱 I’m currently learning **Java, AWS**

-- 👯 I’m looking to collaborate on [ASL Input Controller](https://github.com/rockyFierro/ASL-Input-Controls-ASL_to_English-)

 - 👨‍💻 All of my projects are available at [rocky-fierro-roost.vercel.app](rocky-fierro-roost.vercel.app)

-- 📝 I regularly write articles on [https://dev.to/rockyfierro](https://dev.to/rockyfierro)

 - 💬 Ask me about **React, Express, Redux**